WLAN-Pi/developers/workflow/VSC_64bit_kernel_and_32bit_userland.md

 -bash: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/opt/wlanpi/pipx/bin: No such file or directory
 ```

-Put a file with the following contents somewhere in your $PATH before /usr/bin (for example into /usr/local/bin/uname).
+We need to create a file with the following contents in a location someone on your `$PATH` before `/usr/bin`.

+In this example, I'm going to use `/usr/local/bin/uname`.

 Example: